Manan3114/negotiation-bot/README.md

 ---

-## **Demo**
-You can view a demo of the AI chatbot in action on YouTube: https://www.youtube.com/watch?v=L8s-baPNPQI

----

 ## **Configuration**
 - **Product Features**: You can modify the product name, base price, and features in the `Product` class in `app.py`.